hammy275/scrcpy_helper/README.md

 # scrcpy_helper

-A small program written in Python 3 to guide users through scrcpy (terminal only but GUI support is planned!)
+A small program written in Python 3 to guide users through scrcpy (terminal version is this repository, a GUI version can be found [here](https://github.com/hammy3502/scrcpy-gui)

 ## Requirements